Optimal convergence rates in trace distance and relative entropy for the quantum central limit theorem: Preliminaries

-where $\delta$ depends on $\epsilon$ and the covariance matrix of $\rho$ (see~\cite[Proposition 15]{CRLimitTheorem}).
 Interestingly, this property does not hold in such a general form for classical probability distributions.
 Using this property along with~\eqref{eq:char-symmetric}, we see that for $\|z\| > \epsilon \sqrt{n}$, $|\chi_{\rho^{\boxplus n}}(z)| \leq (1 - \delta)^n$ becomes exponentially small.
 This inequality is critical in our analysis of convergence rates in the quantum CLT.